Muthaias/trckr/README.md

 # Disclaimer
 This is not the best code in the world.
 This is just a tribute.
-The goal of this project is not to create `YATTA` (Yet Another Time Tracking Application).
+The goal of this project is not to create a `YATTA` (Yet Another Time Tracking Application).
 The goal is to do some `jurassic parking` and experiment with some ideas that might have been best left unexplored.
 Some things are overly complicated and others might be interesting.

 # Trckr
 Trckr is a command line based time tracking tool or a `YATTA`.
 The goal with this project is to build a flexible and efficient way of tracking time spent over different projects.